10 Best Lower Back Machine Exercises to Strengthen and Protect Your Back

 How To Do

-1. Adjust the machine so the roller pad is at your upper back when seated.
-Select an appropriate weight to use.
+1. Adjust the machine so the roller pad is at your upper back when you are seated.
+Then, select an appropriate weight to use.

 2. Sit upright with your upper back pressed against the roller pad.
 Grip the handles at your sides.